Answering “Why This Medical School,” Step-by-Step

 FAQs

-This turns the “why this medical school” question around to learn what you bring to the table.
-It’s a variation on “tell me about yourself” that allows you to explain how your personal experiences and interests make you a valuable addition to the school you’re applying to.
+This question is a variation on “tell me about yourself” that allows you to explain how your personal experiences and interests make you a valuable addition to the school.

 Picture of Ziggy Yoediono, MD